Aurora Pijuan: Biography

 She comes from Bacolod and is a graduate of Saint Scholastica's College (batch 1967).
 A product of the 1970 Binibining Pilipinas beauty pageant, Aurora was sent to Osaka, Japan to compete, and eventually win, Miss International 1970.
 Her victory paved the Philippines to become the first country to win consecutively twice.

-Pijuan went on to marry golfer and basketball coach Tomas Manotoc.
+Pijuan went on to marry golfer and basketball coach Tommy Manotoc.
 The couple have two children, Mavis and Tomas Jr. ("TJ").
 Manotoc obtained a divorce from Pijuan in the Dominican Republic and married Imee Marcos, daughter of then Philippine president Ferdinand Marcos, on December 4, 1981.

-In 1984 Philippine parliamentary election, she failed to win a seat as assemblyman to the Batasang Pambansa for Makati.
+In the May 1984 parliamentary election, she ran as an UNIDO candidate for the lone seat of Makati at the Regular Batasang Pambansa, but lost to administration (KBL) candidate Ruperto Gaite.
+Her protest against the results later reached the Supreme Court, with its ruling taking well after the People Power Revolution in 1986 caused the abolition of the Batasang Pambansa.

+After the snap presidential election was held on February 7, 1986, Pijuan decided to leave for the United States, but when the People Power Revolution against President Ferdinand Marcos occurred in late February, she attempted to return to the country as soon as possible despite airports being closed during the protests.

 Pijuan is currently an active member of the Gawad Kalinga movement in the rural areas of the Philippines.